elan-ev/tobira/docs/docs/setup/auth/index.md

 If you happen to use Tobira's integration in the Opencast Admin-UI to directly mount newly created series, Opencast has to authenticate against Tobira as well.
-This does not use most of the mechanisms above.
-Instead, Tobira and Opencast have to share a secret, which Opencast sends to Tobira under the `x-tobira-trusted-external-key`-header.
+To do that, Tobira and Opencast share a secret, which Opencast sends to Tobira under the `x-tobira-trusted-external-key`-header.
 Note that this means that your reverse proxy **must not** remove this header.
 Don't worry, though!
 Tobira is going to verify the secret.